rahrajlat/astro-airflow-hackathon/README.md

   at `/opt/airflow/rover_captures`, keeping the camera on the Mac while the DAG task reads the evidence.

-The custom micro:bit firmware is the rover's hardware-facing control layer.
-It accepts newline-delimited commands at `115200` baud, validates each request, drives the motors using short, bounded pulses, reads the ultrasonic sensor, and updates the micro:bit LED matrix and OLED face.
-Every command finishes with an `OK` or `ERR` response, giving an Airflow task a definite result instead of merely assuming that a physical action happened.
+The custom micro:bit firmware controls the rover's hardware.
+It receives text commands over USB, one command per line, and checks each command before acting.
+It runs the motors in short bursts, reads the distance sensor, and updates the LED display and OLED face.
+It replies with `OK` when a command completes or `ERR` if something goes wrong, so Airflow can check the result.
 The implementation and flashing instructions are documented in the
 [micro:bit firmware guide](microbit_firmware/README.md).